 Cybersecurity Risk Information Sharing Program (CRISP)

 The Cybersecurity Risk Information Sharing Program (CRISP) is a public-private partnership, co-funded by DOE and industry and managed by the Electricity Information Sharing and Analysis Center (E-ISAC).
 The purpose of CRISP is to collaborate with energy sector partners to facilitate the timely bi-directional sharing of unclassified and classified threat information and to develop situational awareness tools that enhance the sector's ability to identify, prioritize, and coordinate the protection of critical infrastructure and key resources.
 CRISP leverages advanced sensors and threat analysis techniques developed by DOE along with DOE’s expertise as part of the nation’s Intelligence Community to better inform the energy sector of the high-level cyber risks.
 Current CRISP participants provide power to over 75 percent of the total number of continental U.S. electricity subsector customers.
+A fact sheet on CRISP is available HERE.

 Cybersecurity for the Operational Technology (OT) Environment (CYOTE) – OT Pilot

 CYOTE is demonstrating two-way data sharing and analysis within the complex OT environment, where utilities currently have less mature tools for threat detection.
 These pilots are demonstrating and addressing the challenges of collecting data on OT networks: determining what to monitor, how to collect and process data, and how to share sensitive data while protecting privacy.
 The results from these pilots will inform the development of a repeatable, standard approach that the energy industry can use for to real-time operational threat data sharing and analysis.
+A fact sheet on the CYOTE pilot is available HERE.

 Risk Analysis Tools, Practices and Guidelines